Seattle-Tacoma Airport’s MD says touchless technology will be imperative

 Correspondingly, there will be an enduring emphasis on cleaning and disinfection and healthy travelling.

-Airport construction and design, Airport crisis management, COVID-19, Emissions, New technologies, Noise abatement, Passenger experience & seamless travel, Passenger volumes, Safety, Sustainable development, Terminal operations, Workforce
+Airport construction and design, Airport crisis management, CEO series, Contactless / Touchless technology, COVID-19, Emissions, New technologies, Noise abatement, Passenger experience and seamless travel, Passenger volumes, Safety, Sustainable development, Terminal operations, Workforce